mattrips/scratchPad/Protocol Conformance.md

 implementation
 : A property, method, initializer, subscript or typealias that is capable of satisfying a given protocol requirement.

-witness
-: The particular implementation used to satisfy a protocol requirement.

 protocol conformance
 : The set of witnesses used to satisfy the requirements of a given protocol.